bioexcel/cwl-engine-guide/docs/full_cwl_implementation/reana.md

 REANA is designed to be deployed on a Kubernetes cluster that is long-running with a fixed number of instances.

 The documentation provides details of how to deploy a REANA cluster using _helm_.
 There is no "common problems" section.
-This maybe due to the simplicity of the install, or an oversight on the part of the development team - in which case, the documentation may improve as the re-write continues but currently it is very sparse and assumes no install problems.
+This maybe due to the simplicity of the install, or an oversight on the part of the development team - in which case, the documentation may improve as the re-write continues, but currently it is very sparse and assumes no install problems.